 View full profile

-My degree has totally supported me with the knowledge and learning required for graduate employment and I've now secured a place on the graduate scheme at Nestlé, as an Assistant Brand Manager.James Quirk, United Kingdom
+I gained the knowledge and experience required for working in a corporate environment, and I've now secured a place on a graduate scheme, returning to Nestlé, as an Assistant Brand Manager.James Quirk, United Kingdom

 BA Management with Marketing